 If you hold shares of common stock in "street name" through a broker, bank or other nominee, you must follow the instructions you receive from your broker, bank or nominee in order to provide voting instructions to your broker, bank or nominee.
 If you hold shares of our common stock through a broker, bank or other nominee and you want to vote in person at the Annual Meeting, you must obtain a legal proxy from the record holder of your shares and present it at the meeting.
-If you do not submit voting instructions to your broker, bank or other nominee, your broker, bank or other nominee will not be permitted to vote your shares on any proposal considered at the Annual Meeting.
+If you do not submit voting instructions to your broker, bank or other nominee, your broker, bank or other nominee will be permitted to vote in its discretion on Proposal 3, to ratify the selection of Crowe Horwath, LLP as the Company's independent registered public accounting firm for the year ending December 31, 2015, but will not be permitted to vote your shares on any other proposal considered at the Annual Meeting.